birgelee/draft-caa-security-tag/draft-ietf-lamps-caa-security.md

 The authenticity of the retrieved security CAA record SHOULD be protected to prevent an active network adversary from modifying its content.
 Authenticity can either be ensured by signing the security CAA record or by retrieving the security CAA record via an authenticated channel.
 Any security CAA record not protected by such a signature or authenticated channel may not benefit from the security properties outlined in this document.
+The term "authenticated DNS lookup" refers a DNS lookup that is authenticated using either a signed record or an authenticated channel.

 #### Signed Record
 A security CAA record SHOULD be protected with a valid DNSSEC signature chain going back to the ICANN DNSSEC root, to prove the authenticity of the record and its content.